DataDog/datadog-api-client-python/docs/v2/LogsMetricsApi.md

 # **create_logs_metric**
 > LogsMetricResponse create_logs_metric(body)

-Create a log-based metric

 Create a metric based on your ingested logs in your organization.
 Returns the log-based metric object from the request body when the request is successful.

 ### Example